Harvey’s Guide to the 100 Mile Course

 Section 6.
 Turn left onto Cow Creek Road for about 2 miles to the intersection with the Beall Trail.
 Take the lovely Beall Trail up, up, up until it intersects with Ridge Road (where there will be water), turn right, and then reverse the previous section until you return to Olympian Hall.
 12.2 miles.
 Plenty of parking and crew access.
 You may pick up your first real pacer here if you’re a Tortoise.

 Section 7.
 This 4 mile section is the reverse of Section 4 to the Fish Creek Falls aid station.
 Again: Please pay attention: You will be crossing through the center of town and there will be a traffic light when you cross Lincoln (Steamboat’s main street)!
 Please pay attention!
-If you are a Tortoise and you have a pacer, they can guide you through.
+If you are a Tortoise and you have a pacer, they can guide you through; we will allow ALL 100 milers to have a pacer through this section.
 And no headphones please until you get on Fish Creek Falls Trail.
 AGAIN, RUN AGAINST TRAFFIC!!
 You are now almost at mile 47.

 Section 8.
 Yeah, it was really beautiful, but whose idea was it to see that durn Fish Creek Falls Trail anyway, because, having seen it going down, now you gotta go back up it, and darn, it’s long and pretty nasty!
 Turn around, cursing us beneath your breaths, and go back the way you came – up, up, up.
 Then go to Long Lake.
 And then be nice those folks at the aid station.
 They’ve watched your drop bag like hawks and they’ll feed you and give you drink.
 Fresh horses!
 More whiskey!
 And another 6.1 miles under the belt.